 |Metadata Field in PubMed||Field Name in Digital Commons|

-- Digital Commons and OAI-PMH: Harvesting Repository Records
+- Digital Commons and OAI-PMH: Outbound Harvesting of Repository Records

 - Disciplines: Digital Commons Three-Tiered Taxonomy of Academic Disciplines